-As of September 9, 2021, the City of Shoreline has 220 employees (regular and extrahelp) on payroll and 172, or 78%, of those employees have provided proof of being fully vaccinated.
+As of September 22, 2021, the City of Shoreline has 221 employees (regular and extrahelp) on payroll and 187, or 85%, of those employees have provided proof of being fully vaccinated.
 This does not include the Shoreline Police Department, as they are King County employees.
 The City's workforce is supplemented by contractors who provide in-person services within City facilities, appointed members of City Boards and Commissions and elected City officials.
 The City, to date, has not collected proof of vaccination from these individuals.

-As of September 8, 2021, King County had 6,920 new COVID-19 cases in the most recent two-week period and 289 hospitalizations, approximately 4.2% of the new COVID-19 cases.
-Of the five key indicators of COVID-19 activity monitored by King County, only one is meeting the target and that is that the risk of death from COVID-19 is changing (improving) as a result of vaccinations.
-The other criteria are not being met, which includes transmission rates (high transmission/183.3 per 100k), hospitalization trends are increasing, the COVID-19 reproductive number is continuing to be above 1.0, and nearly 12% of King County hospital beds are serving COVID-19 patients.
-Many of these trends are close to the previous peak experienced during the winter of 2020.
+As of September 22, 2021, King County had 6,822 new COVID-19 cases in the most recent two-week period and 236 hospitalizations, approximately 3.5% of the new COVID-19 cases.
+Of the five key indicators of COVID-19 activity monitored by King

+County, only two are meeting the target and that is that the risk of death from COVID-19 is changing (improving) as a result of vaccinations and the effective reproductive number indicates that the current outbreak wave is starting to shrink.
+The other criteria are not being met, which includes transmission rates (high transmission/181.1 per 100k), hospitalization trends are increasing, and over 10% of King County hospital beds are serving COVID-19 patients.